-¶ The congregation in the Choir stands at the same time as the congregation in the Ante-chapel, so that all are silent when the hymn starts.
-All join in singing the last four yerses.
+9 The congregation in the Choir stands at the same time as the congregation in the Ante-Chapel, so that all are silent when the hymn starts.
+All join in singing the last four verses.

-Solo

-NCE in royal David's city

-Stood a lowly cattle shed,

-Where a mother laid her baby

-In a manger for his bed:

-Mary was that mother mild,

-Jesus Christ her little child.

-Choir

-He came down to earth from heaven,

-Who is God and Lord of all,

-And his shelter was a stable,

-And his cradle was a stall;

-With the poor and mean and lowly,

-Lived on earth our Saviour holy.

-And through all his wondrous childhood

-He would honour and obey,

-Love and watch the lowly maiden,

-In whose gentle arms he lay;

-Christian children all must be

-Mild, obedient, good as he.

-For he is our childhood's pattern,

-Day by day like us he grew,

-He was little, weak, and helpless,

-Tears and smiles like us he knew;

-And he feeleth for our sadness,

-And he shareth in our gladness.

-All

-And our eyes at last shall see him,

-Through his own redeeming love,

-For that child so dear and gentle

-Is our Lord in heaven above;

-And he leads his children on

-To the place where he is gone.

-All

-Not in that poor lowly stable,

-With the oxen standing by,

-We shall see him; but in heaven,

-Set at God's right hand on high;

-When like stars his children crowned All in white shall wait around.

-Words, C. F. ALEXANDER

-Melody, H. J. GAUNTLETT

-Harmonised, H. J. GAUNTLETT and A. H. MANN

-Descant, S. J. CLEOBURY

-Encore Publications

-BIDDING PRAYER
+- Solo NCE in royal David's city, Stood a lowly cattle shed Where a Mother laid her baby In a manger for his bed; Mary was that Mother mild, Jesus Christ her little child. - Choir He came down to earth from heaven Who is God and Lord of all, And his shelter was a stable, And his cradle was a stall;With the poor and mean and lowly Lived on earth our Saviour holy.

+A11 And through all his wondrous childhood He would honour and obey, Love and watch the lowly maiden In whose gentle arms he lay; Christian children all must be Mild, obedient, good as he.
+A11 For he is our childhood's pattern: Day by day like us he grew; He was little, weak and helpless, Tears and smiles like us he knew; And he feeleth for our sadness, And he shareth in our gladness.
+A11 And our eyes at last shall see him Through his own redeeming love, For that Child, so dear and gentle, Is our Lord in heaven above; And he leads his children on To the place where he is gone.
+A11 Not in that poor, lowly stable With the oxen standing by We shall see him, but in heaven, Set at God's right hand on high, When, like stars, his children, crowned, All in white shall wait around.
+Words, CECIL FRANCES

+Words, CECIL FRANCES ALEXANDER Melody, HENRY JOHN GAUNTLETT harmonised, HENRY JOHN GAUNTLETT and ARTHUR HENRY MANN arranged, STEPHEN CLEOBURY Novello